Risk Disclosures and Disclaimers

 3.1 Binary Outcome Risk

 Contract positions are binary.
 You lose your entire position if the outcome resolves against you.
 There are no partial payouts for losing positions.
-Each prediction market Contract resolves to one of two possible outcomes, and only holders of the winning outcome token receive a payout.
 You should only risk amounts you can afford to lose entirely.

 3.2 Resolution Risk